msnobodythedev/msnobodythedev/README.md

 <h1 align="center"><b>The Tutorials of Ms.NobodyTheDev</h1>
 <div align="center">

-I am a software engineer, a technical writer and a guest lecturer at a university.
+I am a software engineer, a technical writer & a guest lecturer at a university.
 <hr />
 Via my tutorial on YouTube, I hope to help others to start their coding journey, learn new technologies and desire to inspire them to be healthy developers mentally and physically.
   <br />